 This application is only relevant to modules that have not been successfully completed, and have either a Fail, or Withdrawn grade (WK, WF or F).
 You cannot apply for re-credit or refund under special circumstances if you have successfully completed the module.

 Applications will not be approved where no special circumstances exist.
-A lack of knowledge or understanding of the FEE HELP/VSL administrative requirements/deadlines is not considered to be a special circumstance beyond a person’s control.
+A lack of knowledge or understanding of the FEE HELP/VSL administrative requirements, deadlines, or changes in legislation are not considered to be a special circumstance beyond a person’s control.

 It is expected if you are applying for special circumstances after withdrawing from a module after census date that you have first explored all avenues prior to the decision to withdraw, such as applying for special consideration (that is, requesting deferred assessment, extensions etc.) or other support and assistance that SAE may be able to provide.